TheatrumMundi/TheatrumMundi/_posts/2023-04-29-another-composition.markdown

 dense, and through its density, <br>

 palpable air gives at last: <br>
-inhilation, a false note of fall <br>
+inhalation, a false note of fall <br>
 in winter, collects itself. <br>
 I carry out my double. <br>